-In 2017 the Authority commissioned a Conditions Study by DGC Consulting to determine of the Urban Renewal Area contained the factors that constitute a Blighted Area as defined in §31-25-103 of the Act.
-The Conditions Study documented that six of the statutory factors are present in the Area, which conditions support a finding and declaration by the City Council that the Area is a Blighted Area as defined in the Act.
+The Authority commissioned a Conditions Study by DGC Consulting to determine of the Urban Renewal Area contained the factors that constitute a Blighted Area as defined in §31-25-103 of the Act.
+The Conditions Study was issued and approved in 2018.
+It concluded that nine of the statutory factors are present in the Area, which supports a finding and declaration by the City Council that the Area is a Blighted Area as defined in the Act.

-4.0 BLIGHT CONDITIONS
+4.0 Blight Conditions